IRS Meal Allowance

 The U.S. General Services Administration (GSA) establishes the per diem rates for the lower 48 Continental United States (CONUS), which are the maximum allowances that federal employees are reimbursed for expenses incurred while on official travel.

-TIP: If you keep records of your meal expenses and it turns out that your actual meal costs were less than your meal allowance, you can still claim the higher allowance.
+TIP: If you keep records of your meal expenses and it turns out that your actual meal costs were less than your meal allowance, you can claim the higher allowance.